alexb7711/BulletJournal/2020/January.md

 ## Work
 - [ ] Walk a mile a day
 - [ ] Understand code base better
+- [ ] Figure out what a .lint file is

 ## Business
 - [ ] Start Workout App